 It was really quick.
 I just pointed the camera at the ID and it was done.
 No issues, scanning completed.

 Many said it reduced guesswork and made awkward moments easier.
-A few were concerned about very privacy-conscious customers, which we addressed through the manual fallback.
+A few were concerned about very privacy-conscious customers, which I addressed through the manual fallback.